 Governments must respect the rights and responsibilities of parents to guide and advise their child so that, as they grow, they learn to apply their rights properly.

 At the start of every school year, each class decides a class charter with the adults who work with them.
 The class charter provides a reference point to ensure that all children’s rights are met.
 There is discussion of what the adult’s and children’s roles are in keeping the charter.
-There is a whole school charter and a charter for lunchtimes.
 The charters support good behaviour.
-Children are rewarded for good or outstanding behaviour within class
+Children are rewarded for good or outstanding behaviour within class with tokens.

 Inappropriate behaviour is discussed with reference to the CRC and there is a staged response to incidents.